New members or new to sailing

 - Opportunities for Day Sails are published on the CSD Sailing Programme and the CSSC Website.

 - Colin Smith is the point of contact within CSD for organising Day Sails and Group Day Sails and can be contacted via firstname.lastname@example.org

 New member but has sailed before

 Those who have sailed before and want to be informed of sailing opportunities such as Sea Time Cruises and Charters where crew are required should ensure that they are registered with the CSD Crew Bureau.
-They should also consider booking a Sea Time Cruise.
+Whilst a Day Sail would be a good starting point (see above), members who have sailed before should also consider booking a Sea Time Cruise.